Current instructors, please see the Teacher Resources page.

 Archery in the Schools is designed to teach Junior Olympic Archery Development style archery programs to 4th-12th grades as part of an in-school curriculum to improve educational performance and participation.
 Core content covers archery history, safety, technique, equipment, mental concentration and self-improvement.
 Before presenting the two-week archery course, teachers undergo a eight-hour National Archery in the Schools Program archery-training program.

 Students shoot at bulls-eye targets placed before an arrow-resistant net in their gymnasium.
 Equipment used is state-of-the art and designed to fit every student.
-Thanks to support from the archery industry, the $6,000 equipment “kits” can be purchased by schools for $3,067.
+Thanks to support from the archery industry, the $6,000 equipment “kits” can be purchased by schools for just over $3,000.
 The goal of this program is to provide participating students with the ingredients to become involved in a life skill that has no barriers.
 Unlike many school activities, students of all sizes can easily be involved in archery.

 Teachers report that students are enthusiastic about learning archery and that their behavior and attendance is improved on archery days.
 Furthermore, students that historically resisted PE classes are eager to participate in archery and those who excel in archery class are not necessarily the stereotypical athletes.